 These wireless in-ears do not have a dock.
 If you want a headphone that's versatile and has a dock, try the Astro A50.

 They are wired headphones and are limited by their 4.3-foot cable.

 Thanks to their wired connection, the T2 don’t have any latency issues, which is suitable for watching video content and gaming.

-If sound quality is your only or most important factor, the T2 are better headphones, but otherwise, the Shure SE215 are more comfortable, come with a nice case, are more stable and isolate a lot more noise than the Tin Audio.
+If sound quality is your only or most important factor, the TIN Audio T2 are better headphones, but otherwise, the Shure SE215 are more comfortable, come with a nice case, are more stable, and isolate a lot more noise than the TIN Audio.
 They also have a detachable cable like the T2, and you can find third-party cables with an in-line remote and mic too.
-However, they are more expensive than the Tin Audios.
+However, they are more expensive than the TIN Audios.

 The 1More Triple Driver In-Ear are more versatile headphones thanks to their in-line remote and microphone, but if you don’t mind that the TIN Audio T2 are missing it, the TIN are better-built headphones.
 They isolate more ambient noise and leak less.
 Both have similar sound signatures, but the T2 have a less recessed mid-range.
 On the other hand, the 1More Triple come with a nice hard case that doesn’t add too much bulk.

 The JBL Endurance Sprint are better headphones than the TIN Audio T2.
 They have better sound quality and they are wireless, meaning they offer more freedom to move around and are best suited for sports.
 However, they have a touch-sensitive control scheme, which is nice at this price range, but it is very hard to use and registered unwanted commands often.
 They will also have latency which the T2 don’t have.
 On the other hand, the T2 are better-built headphones and feel more durable, thanks to their metal buds and detachable cable.